random-iceberg/docker-compose/Project-Charter.md

 ## 6. Project Timeline and Sprint Structure

 To ensure rapid iteration, continuous integration, and prompt feedback, the project will be executed in **four sprints**, each spanning **2 weeks**.
-With a team of four dedicated full-stack developers and two dedicated Backend & Model Specialists (Emily Johnson and David Williams), our early efforts concentrate on delivering a production-ready core codebase that integrates the complete functionality skeleton: the frontend, backend (including the Model API), and the Supabase database.
+With a team of four dedicated full-stack developers and two dedicated Backend & Model Specialists (Lev Malets and Sameer Kumar), our early efforts concentrate on delivering a production-ready core codebase that integrates the complete functionality skeleton: the frontend, backend (including the Model API), and the Supabase database.
 Core logic and configuration across all pages and endpoints are built during Sprint 1, while authentication and advanced user management are refined in Sprints 2 and 3.

 ### Milestones and Deliverables